-6.7 DISABILITY, FAMILY STATUS, AND INCOME
+6.8 DISABILITY, FAMILY STATUS, AND INCOME

-Table F provides data compiled by the U.S. Census Bureau related to disability, poverty status, median household income, and household type for Orange County, Laguna Woods, and the eight census tracts that are partially or entirely within Laguna Woods.
+Table IF provides data compiled by the U.S. Census Bureau related to disability, poverty status, median household income, and household type for Orange County, Laguna Woods, the surrounding cities of Aliso Viejo, Laguna Hills, Laguna Beach, and Lake Forest, and the eight census tracts that are partially or entirely within Laguna Woods.